 While traveling is generally quite safe, accidents do happen.
 Wouldn’t you rather be covered in case something happens?

 I didn’t think I would ever need travel insurance and even though it’s not very expensive I still didn’t want to buy it.
 I decided to get travel insurance to please my mom and to have a little extra peace of mind.
 Fast forward a few months and I’m in the hospital in Vietnam after tearing a tendon in my hand!
 Thank god I had travel insurance – they covered all my hospital bills (totaling over $2,500 USD).
-We use and recommend World Nomads – they are the most popular, have the best coverage, and reimburse you in a timely manor.
-No brainer!
+We used World Nomads.

-We have used World Nomads travel insurance for almost 2 straight years and recommend them to any traveler.
-We’ve had to file two claims and were fully reimbursed for both totaling over $3,800 USD.
+We have used World Nomads travel insurance for years and recommend them to any traveler.
+We’ve had to file two claims and were fully reimbursed for both, totaling over $3,800 USD.

 Costa Rica Visa Requirements